-Patients with HypoKPP often have their first attack when they are 10-14 years old.
-About 65% of patients have an attack before they are 16, but some patients don’t have attacks until they are much older.
-Patients who develop symptoms at a young age may only have an attack once in while to begin with, but attacks tend to come more often later, and may even occur daily.
+A very few patients with HypoKPP begin having having attacks in infancy but most have their first attack between the age of 10-14 years.
+About 65% of patients have an attack before they are 16, but some patients don’t have attacks until they are older.
+Patients who develop symptoms at a young age may only have an attack once in while to begin with, but attacks tend to come more often later, and may eventually occur daily.

 Attacks may last an hour or two or (sometimes) a day or two.
 Attacks vary from mild weakness in a hand, foot or limbs one time to complete paralysis the next.
 Some attacks cause muscle tenderness and aching and some are painless.
 Patients may also have abortive attacks - daily weakness which varies hour to hour or day to day.
 These attacks can last for months and may be mistaken for permanent weakness.

-Weakness most often affects the muscles of the arms and legs but may cause weakness of the the trunk/back muscles as well.
-A few patients have trouble breathing and swallowing during severe episodes.
+Weakness most often affects the muscles of the upper arms and legs but may cause weakness of the the trunk/back muscles as well.
+A few patients have trouble breathing and swallowing.
 The low potassium level during attacks may cause irregular or weak heartbeat.
-Most patients have good muscle strength between attacks, but in some patients muscle tissue is damaged over time.
-Some patients have reduced muscle strength by the time they are 50-60 years old.
+Most patients have good muscle strength between attacks, but in most patients muscle tissue is damaged over time.
+Most patients have some reduction of muscle strength by the time they are 50-60 years old.

 There is also a myopathic form of HypoKPP.
 Patients are unaware of attacks of weakness or paralysis but as they enter their 30’s they begin to develop exercise intolerance, especially in the legs.
-By the time they are in their 60s they can develop a permanent and non-varying weakness of the legs which prevents them from climbing stairs, walking on rough ground, or walking distances.
+By the time they are in their 60s they develop a permanent weakness of the legs which prevents them from climbing stairs, walking over rough ground, or walking distances.
 This weakness may make it necessary to use a wheelchair.